clambodile/ssp-4w/reading/instructions/building-blocks-mastery-intro.md

 ## Things to keep in mind

-* You will need to complete 100% of these Module 1 assignments.
+* You will need to complete 100% of these assignments.
 * You will not be receiving direct feedback on the code that you submit in this Module.
 Progress is driven entirely by the automated tests.
 * Problems do not need to completed in any order.
 * If you get stuck on one...